Review and Workshop

 I take full responsibility for each milestone’s implementation, including planning, coding, and testing, so you don’t need to provide technical direction – the work is fully handled on my end.

 Each milestone has a fixed scope and a fixed price.
 While a milestone is typically equivalent to roughly one focused development day (8 hours), it is not billed as a daily rate and not tied to a calendar schedule.
-This is backed by the contract as a work contract (“Werkvertrag”) by law, meaning the agreement is for a specific deliverable rather than time worked.
+This is backed by a formal work contract (Werkvertrag), so the price is tied to the deliverable, not the hours worked.
 Milestones are scheduled flexibly based on scope, availability, and project needs.
 Workshops operate the same way, with the schedule being flexible and not tied to consecutive days.

 Once a milestone is agreed upon, the price stays the same – even if it ends up taking more time or effort than expected on my end.